zoxpx/pxdocs/content/reference/CLI/updating-volumes.md

 			Node 	 :  172.31.55.104
 ```

+Note the default volume size - 1 GiB.

+{{<info>}}
-In order to update the size of the volume, a non-shared volume needs to be mounted on one of PX nodes.
+In order to update the size of a given volume, you should first mount it.
 If it’s a shared volume, then this operation can be done from any of the nodes where the volume is attached.
+{{</info>}}

+Now that we've created a new volume, let's attach it to resize it.

 ```text
 pxctl host attach vol_resize_test